Score function-based tests for ultrahigh-dimensional linear models: Introduction

 Score function-based testing procedures are also popular.
-As this method can easily exploit the information contained in the null hypothesis, mild conditions on the whole model are in need.
-This is particularly useful in ultrahigh dimensional paradigms.
-When the dimension of the nuisance parameter vector is low or diverging at relatively slow rate, and the parameter vector of interest is high-dimensional, the references include \cite{goeman2006testing}, \cite{zhong2011tests}, \cite{guojrssb2016} (for generalized linear models), \cite{cui2018test}, and \cite{guo2022conditional}.
-The recent development of score function-based testing procedure is made by \cite{chen2022testing} who extended the score function-based test of \cite{guojrssb2016} to handle ultra-high dimensional nuisance parameter vector.
-Due to the adoption of score function, only the nuisance parameter vector requires the sparsity assumption, and the dimension of the parameter vector of interest can grow polynomially with the sample size to guarantee nontrivial power.
-As a result, this test is suitable under dense alternative hypotheses. \cite{chen2022testing} showed some merits of their test in numerical studies.
-In theory, the eigenvalue boundedness assumption on covariance matrix is still imposed to control the correlations between covariates and the asymptotic limiting distributions under the local alternatives are not established.
-Although the limiting null distribution was established (Theorem~1, \cite{chen2022testing}), some technical details need further careful checks.
+When the dimension of the nuisance parameter vector is low or diverging at a relatively slow rate and the parameter vector of interest is high-dimensional, the references include \cite{goeman2006testing}, \cite{zhong2011tests}, \cite{guojrssb2016} (for generalized linear models), \cite{cui2018test}, and \cite{guo2022conditional}.
+The recent development of score function-based testing procedure is made by \cite{chen2022testing} who extended the score function-based test of \cite{guojrssb2016} to handle ultrahigh-dimensional nuisance parameter vector.
+This test is suitable under dense alternative hypotheses and the numerical studies supported some merits of their test.
+However, their results require that the eigenvalues of the covariance matrix are all bounded and the dimension of the parameter vector of interest grows polynomially with the sample size to guarantee nontrivial power.
+Further the limiting distributions under the local alternatives are not established.